eholzbach/blog/content/resume.md

 * Disaster recovery planning and risk management applied to environmental controls of systems which maintain the company's assets
 * Business continuity planning to react to political, legal and seasonal threats
 * Qualitative risk assessment
-* Administration of office infrastructure, virtualization with VirtualBox
+* Administration of infrastructure, virtualization with VirtualBox
 * Minor development with HTML/CSS/PHP

 <br>